acheampongmaa/Sepsis-Prediction-Embedding-ML-into-a-Web-Application/README.md

 |-----------|-------------|:-------------:|------:|
 | LP6 |Embedding ML in API using FastAPI|  [Article](https://medium.com/@qacheampong/building-and-deploying-a-fastapi-app-with-hugging-face-9210e9b4a713/) | [API with FastAPI](https://huggingface.co/spaces/Queensly/FastAPI_in_Docker/)|

+### Note:
+1. To be able to see the interface of the delpoyed app in Hugging Face, click on the 3 dots beside the settings tab and select ‘Embed space’.
+2. Click on ‘Direct URL’.
+When it shows in the browser, add ‘/docs’ to see the interface.
-### Note: Anytime you want to access the API's interface, add "/docs" to the url.
+3. Anytime you want to access the API's interface, add "/docs" to the url.